Finding your first profitable forex strategy is an important milestone towards becoming a full-time forex trader.

 Known issues with the trading strategy

-There are different issues to practise and overcome.
+There are different issues to practice and overcome.
 The main one of which is to only take the highest probability setups.
-Afterall this is a discretionary trading ssytem and takes time for traders to get familar with.
+Afterall this is a discretionary trading system and takes time for traders to get familiar with.
 For example, if the trend is uncertain or the pin bar pattern is not clear or if there is some strong resistance before the 2:1 profit objective, then it is best to avoid the setup.

 The length of the wick and the size of the body of the candle can cause some confusion.
-A rule of thumb is that the body of the candle should be small but can be either colour, while the wick should be at least 3x longer than the bosy.
+A rule of thumb is that the body of the candle should be small but can be either color, while the wick should be at least 3x longer than the bossy.

 Good luck practising !